 All in all, I would advise beginners to intermediates to focus on the 8-12 rep-range.

-Rather than obsessing about your rep-range, you should instead concentrate on getting stronger with time.
+Additionally, rather than obsessing about your rep-range, you should instead concentrate on getting stronger.
+You can do this by progressively adding more weight to your lifts over time.

 This is called progressive overload, and it’s the most important factor in driving sustained muscle growth!